Consensys/doc.goquorum/docs/HowTo/Use/JSON-RPC-API-Security.md

 === "WebSocket"

-    For WS endpoint, the preauthenticated token is populated in `Authorization` HTTP request header only once during the handshake.
-The token value is obtained from `rpc.HttpCredentialsProviderFunc` implementation via `context.Context` when dialing.
+    For the WS endpoint, the preauthenticated token is populated in the `Authorization` HTTP request header only once during the handshake.
+The token value is obtained from the `rpc.HttpCredentialsProviderFunc` implementation via `context.Context` when dialing.

     ```go